 New York… The city that never sleeps.
 This post is dedicated to those who are traveling for first time to New York and who don’t have many days.
 My first trip to New York was 5 days long, and I want to share this experience with you about things like what can be seen these days, or how you can organize your trip.
 You may also like The HighLine, the elevated park of New York.

-My first recommendations for your trip to Nueva York
+Tips for your trip to New York City

 The best solution which has already been tested in other trips to New York is to rent an apartment or a Hotel inside Manhattan.
 The last time, we rented an apartment in West Village.
 It was for four people, and at a nice price, 1200$ during the most expensive week of the year, at the end of December.
-It was close to all the important sights to see in New York.
-We rented it through HomeAway.
-We always use it and recommend it.
+It was in Greenwich Village, it’s an awesome neighborhood.
+Close to all the important sights to see in New York.
+We rented it many months in advance and it was worth it.

 The First Day you’ll be pretty tired from the journey, so this day has to be lighter.
 My advice is to get to the hotel or apartment where you stay and leave your things.
 Depending on the time you arrive and how many people you go with, you could go for a walk around the area.
 If you plan to travel by subway you can buy MetroCard at any subway station.